nielsbasjes/yauaa/documentation/content/udf/Apache-Hive.md

 ## Introduction
 This is a User Defined Function for [Apache Hive](https://hive.apache.org)

+NOTE: Since Apache Hive 4.1.0 it needs Java 17 to build and run.

 ## Getting the UDF

 You can get the prebuilt UDF from [maven central (yauaa-hive-{{%YauaaVersion%}}-udf.jar)](https://repo1.maven.org/maven2/nl/basjes/parse/useragent/yauaa-hive/{{%YauaaVersion%}}/yauaa-hive-{{%YauaaVersion%}}-udf.jar).